Testing Bayesian Networks: Testing Identity of Product Distributions

-\begin{remark} \emph{ We observe that the aforementioned analysis -- specifically~\cref{claim:toy:2:distance:means} and~\cref{lemma:product:correctness}) -- can be adapted to provide some tolerance guarantees in the completeness case, that is it implies a tester that distinguishes between $\normone{P-Q} \leq \eps'$ and $\normone{P-Q} > \eps$, where $\eps' = O(\eps^2)$.
+which is no more than $1/3$ as long as $m \geq 8\sqrt{6}\frac{\sqrt{n}}{\eps^2}$. \end{proof} \end{proof} \begin{remark} \emph{ We observe that the aforementioned analysis~--~specifically~\cref{claim:toy:2:distance:means} and~\cref{lemma:product:correctness}~--~can be adapted to provide some tolerance guarantees in the completeness case, that is it implies a tester that distinguishes between $\normone{P-Q} \leq \eps'$ and $\normone{P-Q} > \eps$, where $\eps' = O(\eps^2)$.
 This extension, however, requires the assumption that $Q$ be balanced: indeed, the exact dependence between $\eps'$ and $\eps^2$ will depend on this balancedness parameter, leading to a tradeoff between tolerance and balancedness.
 Further, as shown in~\cref{ssec:product-lower:tolerance}, this tradeoff is in fact necessary, as tolerant testing of arbitrary product distributions requires $\Omega(n/\log n)$ samples.} \end{remark}